Malnutrition is a serious senior health issue. Know the warning signs and how to help an older loved one avoid poor nutrition.By Mayo Clinic Staff

 - Poor wound healing

-- Muscle weakness, which can lead to falls and fractures
+- Muscle weakness and decreased bone mass, which can lead to falls and fractures

 In addition, malnutrition can lead to further disinterest in eating or lack of appetite — which only makes the problem worse.

 The causes of malnutrition might seem straightforward — too little food or a diet lacking in nutrients.
 In reality, though, malnutrition is often caused by a combination of physical, social and psychological issues.
 For example:

 - Health concerns.
 Older adults often have health problems, such as dementia or dental issues, that can lead to decreased appetite or trouble eating.
 Other factors that might play a role include a chronic illness, use of certain medications, difficulty swallowing or absorbing nutrients, a recent hospitalization, a diminished sense of taste or smell, or abdominal issues, such as pain or bloating.